Development of stadiums in English football: West Bromwich Albion

-In spite of the club playing in the Premier League for all but five seasons since 2002, the capacity of The Hawthorns has been reduced over previous years due to a redevelopment of the West Stand (formerly the Halfords Land Stand).
 Chairman Jeremy Peace announced at the end of the 2010–11 season plans to increase the capacity of the Hawthorns to 30,000 over 3 years.
 It is not yet clear how this will be achieved; however, it could mean rebuilding the Halfords Lane End or rebuilding the East Stand corners.
 The current capacity of just under 27,000 was first reached in 1994, when The Hawthorns became all-seater.